 Rabbits are affectionate, social animals that enjoy the company of other rabbits.
 They express joy through ‘binkys,’ where they run, jump, twist their body and flick their feet.
 Rabbits also have strong hind limbs which allow them to leap great distances, jumping up to one metre high and three metres long.
+Rabbits also love to dig and hide.
 Within the battery cage, these natural behaviours are denied.

 Animal Liberation has conducted a thorough investigation of the rabbit meat industry in Australia.
 What we found was horrifying.